 Change your perspective

 Instead of succumbing to fear, try to look at it from another perspective.
-Try to look at the likelihood of your worst fears coming true and consider how much your fear is preventing you from doing.
+Try to look at the likelihood of your worst fears coming true and consider how much your fear is preventing you from doing so.
 When you put yourself at the centre of your story instead of your fear, you will feel brave and more in control.
 This is one way you can see how to get rid of fear and not let negative feelings hold you back.